 Windows come in so many design styles from awning windows to bay, casement, clerestory, fixed eyebrow, hopper, tilt, slide, or sliding sash, transom, louvered, oriel or picture windows, just to name a few.
 And if you have never heard of half of these styles of windows, don’t feel bad.
 We have listed some of the definitions of popular window designs below:

-Bay: window built to project outward from an outside wall. protruding window constructions, regardless of height.
-The most common inside angles are 90, 135 and 150 degrees, though triangular bays formed of two windows set at 120 degrees may be found.
+A window built to project outward from an outside wall. protruding window constructions, regardless of height.
+The most common inside angles are 90, 135, and 150 degrees, though triangular bays formed of two windows set at 120 degrees may be found.

 There are many options today for window treatments.
 It is a good idea to take a look at your area’s climatic or and seasonal hot or cold temperature changes when choosing your home’s windows and window treatments.
 Also review the geographic location and “walk the property” to see how your house will be situated on the property in accordance with the sun’s movement.

 If you haven't shopped for windows in a while you've likely got some choices ahead of you that you may not have known existed.
 Windows are a pricey investment so you want to make sure you're aware of your options in order to maximize your return.

 Colors and Material

 Each choice in modern window options is important, but the colors, style, and material will have the most noticeable impact.